-Design standards for ground floor frontages proposed by the SFOSP Update would help refine building mass and scale and support high-quality architecture and urban design.
-Frontage standards would promote an active, accessible, and attractive pedestrian environment at the ground level, activate the pedestrian street experience through design and use standards; enable flexibility and adaptability over time through quality design, and support a livable urban setting comprised of a range of uses in a comfortable pedestrian environment.
+Design standards for ground floor frontages proposed by the CDSP Update would help refine building mass and scale and support high-quality architecture and urban design.
+Frontage standards would prioritize pedestrian access by ensuring doorways are open to a public sidewalk or other public space; increase visibility into ground floor uses to create visual interest for pedestrians; promote shade through arcades and shade structures; support a consistent character when different uses are allowed on the ground floor within the same black; and limit blank walls on the ground floor to enhance visual interest and pedestrian comfort.
 The proposed standards are established for each block and are complementary to the previously discussed land use permissions.
 In mixed-use districts, ground floor requirements are regulated by frontage type, with varying setback depths depending on the percentage of commercial or residential ground floor space to allow for common space and other amenities.
-A successful ground floor design would create an inviting, visually engaging, shaded sidewalk and pedestrian environment that supports the intended commercial, residential, or mixed use character of each district.
+A successful ground floor design would create an inviting, visually engaging, shaded sidewalk and pedestrian environment that supports the intended commercial, residential, or mixed-use character of each district.
 Proposed ground floor standards would reflect community interest to improve the pedestrian experience at the street-level based on the following parameters:

-- Ground floor height and modulation standards
+- Ground Floor Height and Modulation standards

-- Location of primary entrances
+- Location of Primary Entrances

-- Amount of street-facing transparency
+- Amount of Street-Facing Transparency

-- Minimization of blank walls
+- Minimization of Blank Walls